 10.A IRB Records and Confidentiality

-Every principal investigator is required by University\VAHCS and federal regulations to maintain records relating to the use of human subjects in research.
-Copies of the Human Subjects application forms, notices of approval, and signed Informed Consent Documents must be maintained in the investigator's records.
-All records of human subject research are subject to inspection by federal authorities and the University of Iowa IRB.

-Copies of all research records for studies that do not involve protected health information must be kept for at least three years after the close of the study.

-Copies of all research records for studies that involve protected health information must be kept for at least six years after the close of the study.
-HIPAA regulations provide individuals the right to receive an accounting of certain disclosures of protected health information made by a covered entity.
-This accounting must include disclosures of protected health information that occurred during the six years prior to the individual’s request for an accounting and must include specified information regarding each disclosure.

-Copies of all research records for VAHCS studies must be kept indefinitely after the close of the study.
-IRB records are retained in accordance with VHA Records Control Schedule (RCS 10-1).

-Studies that involve drugs or devices seeking FDA approval must be kept for two years after the FDA has taken final action on the marketing application.
-Sponsors may require a longer retention rate.

-Ultimately, it is the Principal Investigator's responsibility to maintain accurate files of IRB correspondence, approvals, and research records during the life of the study and after completion of the research.
-All correspondence and IRB documentation related to the project is available electronically through the HawkIRB application.

-All research records should remain confidential and be stored in a manner such that confidentiality can be maintained even after the research study is complete.
+IRB records are considered confidential and, in some cases, may contain proprietary information.
+All IRB records are maintained in an eResearch application (HawkIRB) consistent with FDA 21 CFR Part 11.
+Access to specific research related records are restricted based on the research team membership, delegates, and Principal Investigator on a per project basis.
+IRB members are granted access to the eResearch system to conduct associated IRB activities.
+Those with a documented business purpose involving Human Subjects Research may also be granted access to research records on a case by case basis.

 10.B IRB Chairs & Members

 10.B.i Appointments of Members

-The Associate Vice President for Research: Regulatory Affairs (Institutional Official) appoints all University of Iowa IRB-01 and IRB-02 Chair(s) and members.
-The length of appointment is at the discretion of the Associate Vice President for Research: Regulatory Affairs.
+The Sr. Assistant Vice President of Research Administration (Institutional Official) appoints all University of Iowa IRB-01 and IRB-02 Chair(s) and members.
+The length of appointment is at the discretion of the Sr. Assistant Vice President of Research.
 The IRB-03 Chair(s) are appointed by the VA Medical Center Executive Director for a term of three years and may be re-appointed indefinitely.

 10.B.i.a IRB Chairs

-The Associate Vice President for Research: Regulatory Affairs appoints the Chair(s) based on their experience in human research protections, professional discipline(s) and achievements, educational background, and their availability to commit the appropriate amount of time and effort to the University of Iowa IRB.
-The term of service is at the discretion of the Associate Vice President for Research: Regulatory Affairs.
-The Chairs are evaluated formally on an annual basis in meetings with the Associate Vice President for Research: Regulatory Affairs.
-The Chairs’ activities are also monitored on an ongoing basis during regular Chairs’ meetings with the Associate Vice President for Research: Regulatory Affairs, the Human Subjects Office administration and through periodic reports of University of Iowa IRB application activity.
+The Sr. Assistant Vice President of Research appoints the Chair(s) based on their experience in human research protections, professional discipline(s) and achievements, educational background, and their availability to commit the appropriate amount of time and effort to the University of Iowa IRB.
+The term of service is at the discretion of the Sr. Assistant Vice President of Research.
+The Chairs are evaluated formally annually in meetings with the Sr. Assistant Vice President of Research.
+The Chairs’ activities are also monitored on an ongoing basis during regular Chairs’ meetings with the Sr. Assistant Vice President of Research, the Human Subjects Office administration and through periodic reports of University of Iowa IRB application activity.

-Responsibilities of the Chairs include:
+Responsibilities of the Chairs, or their designee, include:

 determining the type of review for initial, continuing review, and modification applications (exempt, expedited, full board) based on regulatory criteria,